Understanding Your Awards

 If your Federal Direct Loan is for only one semester, the loan will be issued in two separate disbursements within the semester.
 The second disbursement will be provided after half of the semester has been completed.
 New freshman Federal Direct Loan borrowers should note that federal regulations require the first disbursement of a Federal Direct Loan to be delayed until 30 days after the start of classes.

 All Federal Direct Loan borrowers are required to be enrolled, have attendance verified in and maintain at least six credit hours at time of disbursement.

-Financial aid recipients who are expected to have funds remaining after tuition costs are covered can use the excess to purchase or rent books and to purchase supplies from the Owens Bookstore using a book voucher.
-Students can only use the book voucher for books and supplies which are required for their education.
-This includes the purchase of one computer, laptop, or tablet for educational purposes during the studentís entire academic career.
-Students are expected to purchase required textbooks prior to purchasing other eligible items.
-Students are reminded that the book voucher may include student loan funds; therefore, students should consider their purchases carefully.
+Financial aid recipients who are expected to have funds remaining after tuition costs are covered can use the excess to purchase or rent books and to purchase supplies from the Follett Bookstore at Owens using a book voucher.
+You can only use the book voucher for books and supplies which are required for your education.
+This includes the purchase of one computer, laptop, or tablet for educational purposes during your entire academic career.
+You are expected to purchase required textbooks prior to purchasing other eligible items.
+As a reminder, your book voucher may include student loan funds which must be repaid; therefore, you should consider your purchases carefully.

 The book voucher process works as follows.

 - As long as you meet certain eligibility requirements, your financial aid file is complete, and you have authorized the use of financial aid for bookstore charges via the Authorization Form, a book voucher will automatically be set up.

 - Confirmation of the book voucher and spending limit are posted on your Ozone account.
 A link to an active message will appear on the "Financial Info" tab's "Financial Aid Summary" section.
 If you do not have a book voucher, click here for more information or contact Oserve.
 You may also check your spending limit and remaining balance at eFollett Toledo or Findlay.